Rafaeltheraven/mpa/README.md

 ## How to use

-`rand` - Adds a random album to the queue, `-c` will clear the entire queue before adding.
+`random` - Adds a random album to the queue, `-c` will clear the entire queue before adding.

 `next` - Skips forward to the next album in the queue, `-c` will clear all albums before the newly selected one.